zht-code/HGTMDA/README.md

 1, Download the environment required by HGTMDA
 ```
 pip install pytorch == 1.10.2+cu113
 ```
-2, Run embedding.py to generate miRNA and disease embedding feature, the options are:
+2, Run embedding.py to generate miRNA and disease embedding features, Specifically, we constructed the graph utilizing the torch_geometric tool.
+First, We enter the collected biological entities into HeteroData as nodes (HeteroData is a PyG built-in data structure for representing heterogeneous graphs).
+Next, we constructed node mappings by different node types to construct edge indexes in HeteroData.
+Finally, we construct node type labels to represent the type of each node in HeteroData..the options are:
 ```
 python ./src/embedding.py
 ```
-3, Run train.py to generate train_model and performance score, the options are:
+3, The specific code is run by referring to the following train.py to generate train_model and performance score, the options are:
 ```
 python ./src/train.py

 ```
-4, Ablation experiment：Run attributes_feature/train.py，network_feature/train.py to generate performance score for everyone, the options are:
+4, Ablation experiment： To further demonstrate the effectiveness of MHGTMDA, we conducted two sets of ablation experiments, removing attribute features and structural features respectively, to compare the effects with MHGTMDA under 5-fold cross-validation experiment.
+The specific code is run by referring to the following ../attributes_feature/train.py，../network_feature/train.py to generate performance score for everyone, the options are:
 ```
 python ./ablation/attributes_feature/train.py

 python ./ablation/network_feature/train.py
 ```
-5, Run 5CV/train.py to generate 5-CV scores, the options are:
+5, We use a 5-fold cross-validation strategy to evaluate the generalization ability of our model (MHGTMDA).
+In the results, we plot the receiver operating characteristic curves(ROCs) and precision-recall curves (PRCs).
+Furthermore, the area under the ROCs (AUC) was also used to measure the ability of MHGTMDA.
+The specific code is run by referring to the following ./5CV/train.py to generate 5-CV scores, the options are:
 ```
 python ./5CV/train.py
 ```
-6, case_study: Run casestudies.py to generate three diseases prediction, the options are:
+6, we conducted differential expression analyses on breast cancer and lung cancer, using MHGTMDA to further validate differentially expressed miRNAs.
+The specific code is run by referring to the following ./src/casestudies.py to generate two disease predictions, the options are:
 ```
 python  ./src/casestudies.py
 ```
 # License
 This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.